shawnusaf/MELODIES-MONET/docs/develop/development_team.rst

 expanding the capability of MELODIES MONET for evaluating simulations with research and operational models of fire impacts on air quality and weather.

-**Margaret Bruckner:**
+**Maggie Bruckner:**
-I am a graduate student at the University of Wisconsin-Madison.
+I am an NRC postdoc associated with NOAA CSL.
 My development plans primarily focus on adding capabilities for comparison of satellite observations to model output and expanding data processing options.